 MaruResourceManager Architecture

 The MaruResourceManager is a server that manages physical CXL DAX device pools for the Maru system.
-It provides memory allocation, deallocation, and region handle issuance to clients via RPC.
+It provides memory allocation, deallocation, and region handle issuance to clients via TCP RPC.
 It handles two device types — DEV_DAX (character devices) and FS_DAX (filesystem-backed DAX mounts) — and ensures durability through write-ahead logging and periodic checkpoints.
 A background reaper automatically reclaims leaked allocations from terminated client processes.

 1. Component Architecture